 Unlike other online bookstores, Kindle does not have a merchandising team.
 This means that the algorithm will only care about data and not famous authors.

-Why is this good news? you might be thinking?
+Why is this good news?
+You might be thinking?
 This is because other online retailers may use big-name or popular new releases as features to boost interest, Amazon’s Kindle relies on its algorithms that select books based solely on their sales metrics (data) through cold numerical analysis.
-This, in turn, will increase the chances of new authors maximize sales and reviews and gradually watch their listing skyrocket in its category.
+This, in turn, will increase the chances of new authors maximizing sales and reviews and gradually watching their list skyrocket in its category.